20 Crazy Rock Formations in New Zealand

 Location: Near Taupo, Bay of Plenty, North Island

-A short walk to the lighthouse gives a spectacular view of these “nuggets” of rock protruding out of the ocean.
+A short walk to this lighthouse in The Catlins gives a spectacular view of these “nuggets” of rock protruding out of the ocean.
 Seal pups use the pools within the rocks to splash about it.

 Location: Catlins Coast, Otago, South Island